Pricofy/geocode-pt/infrastructure/README.md

 ### Deploy via Make (Recommended)

-From the root of `pricofy-geocode-es`:
+From the root of `pricofy-geocode-pt`:

 ```bash
 # Development